test-moodle/moodle-block_quranplayer/README.md

-# Moodle Audio Player Block Plugin 🎧
+# Quran Player Moodle Block Plugin 🎧🕌

-The **Audio Player Block Plugin** is a Moodle block designed to enhance the learning experience by integrating an audio player for Quran chapters directly into Moodle courses.
+The **Quran Player Block Plugin** is a Moodle block designed to enhance the learning experience by integrating an audio player for Quran chapters directly into Moodle courses.
 This plugin allows users to play Quran audio files and display the corresponding Quran text alongside the audio.

 ## Features ✨
 - **Audio Player**: Play Quran chapters directly in Moodle.